-She has exhibited solo, and been included in juried exhibits, across the US, including Hawai`i and Los Angeles, Rhode Island and Paris.
-Her series, “Light Speed Matter, A Still Place Waiting” was the solo exhibition chosen for the Hui No`eau Visual Arts Center 2012 Show on Makawao, Maui.
+She has exhibited solo and been included in juried exhibits across the US, including Hawai`i, California, Rhode Island and France.
+Her series “Light Speed Matter, A Still Place Waiting” was the solo exhibition chosen for the Hui No`eau Visual Arts Center 2012 Show on Maui.
 The show included a seven-minute video piece and kiln-fired photographic cast glass pieces.

-Among the documentary films she worked on, Kim was writer-director on “Waging Peace,” a 25 minute live-action film about Soviet and American children who, struggling against situation and prejudice, become staunch friends at the end of the Cold War in the 1980’s.
-She holds a BA in psychology and a Masters Degree in Public Health from the University of Hawai`i.
-During her career in the field of Mental Health, she used the still image for therapeutic slide shows and for efforts to support non-profit enterprises.
+Among the documentary films she worked on, Valerie was Writer-Director on “Waging Peace,” a 25 minute live-action film about Soviet and American children who, struggling against situation and prejudice, become staunch friends at the end of the Cold War in the 1980s.
+She holds a BA in psychology and a master's degree in public health from the University of Hawai`i.
+During her career in the field of mental health, she used the still image for therapeutic slide shows and for efforts to support non-profit enterprises.

-Kim is a member of ASMP LA (American Society of Media Photographers).
-She is represented by The Fine Art Associates, Inc. in Honolulu, Photo Resource Hawai`i, and in Connecticut by Appleton Art Design.
-In New York City, she is with Art For Film.
+Valerie is a member of ASMP LA (American Society of Media Photographers).
+She is represented by Photo Resource Hawai`i and The Fine Art Associates, Inc. in Hawai`i, Appleton Art Design in Connecticut, and Art For Film in New York.

 Valerie spent the last decade caring for her film editor husband who passed away from complications due to Alzheimer’s Disease.
-This experience has deeply influenced this next phase of her work, moving her to writing and working on her book, Only the Bones.
+This experience has deeply influenced this next phase of her work, moving her to write her book Only the Bones.